New Marathon PB 2:57:36

-I’ve been coaching Richard since May 2020 and we have already made some significant progress in addressing some of the underlying weaknesses that had previously led to injury.
-We are gradually building a good aerobic base, pace and fitness and looking forward to some races to see where we are and what we need to do next.
+I coached Richard since May 2020 until summer 2022 and in that time we made some significant progress in addressing some of the underlying weaknesses that had previously led to injury alongside overcoming some setbacks.
+We gradually building a good aerobic base, pace and fitness and finished with an outstanding 10k PB of 35mins.

 “Thanks to Jo I have completed 2 half marathons.
 Jo coaches me from a distance (we live in different counties) and provides weekly feedback and adapts my plan if things change slightly i.e. I don’t complete my weekly miles!
 I really believe I couldn’t have completed them without her”

 Nicola and I have worked together for two years.
 Her initial aim was to complete her first half marathon which she did in 2:09.
 We started by increasing her mileage and introducing some basic strengthening exercises to prevent injury.
 From there we worked on intervals and faster paced running as her goals moved from completing the distance to running her target time.
 She went onto lower her PB to 2.02 whilst training for her first marathon.
 She then successfully completed the 2019 Brighton Marathon in 4:45 which had been her ambition for some time.